snaplet/example-videolet/README.md

 Fetching latest snapshot...
 ```

-Alternatively you can create your own "VideoLet" organization by creating a new account on Snaplet and using the "test database credentials" that are supplied during the onboarding process.
+Alternatively you can create your own "VideoLet" organization by creating a new account on Snaplet and using the "test database credentials" that are supplied during onboarding.

 ```terminal
 snaplet auth